News and UpdatesUpdatedPosted:

 Must-read post: Make Your Writing More Meaningful

 The Groove blog came to our attention when the company’s team first started documenting their journey to hit $100k in monthly recurring revenue.
 They’ve since passed that goal and are now on their way towards $500k – and the blog is still going, much to the satisfaction of their thousands of subscribers.
-Founder Alex Turnbull writes in great detail about the people, books, blogs and strategies that inspire him, and recently he’s been featuring interviews with other founders about their own journeys to $100k.
+Founder Alex Turnbull writes in great detail about the people, books, marketing blogs and strategies that inspire him, and recently he’s been featuring interviews with other founders about their own journeys to $100k.

 Customer support is itself a marketing practice, which is the primary reason this blog belongs on our list.
 The simple design, clear writing and insightful posts make the Help Scout blog irresistible.